When your company needs to invest in a conveyor to move your product, there are several questions to address:

 If you do choose to build your own conveyor, one of the pros is that you’re guaranteed to optimize the space available in your warehouse.
 You understand the best dimensions and configuration and can customize your conveyor system to meet these needs.
 Additionally, building a conveyor belt in-house may have cheaper up-front costs, as you can handpick parts from a variety of suppliers who offer the best price.

 You also aren’t required to purchase a warranty on your own product, reducing costs even further.
-Without a warranty there’s no guarantee in the protection against future defects or mechanical issues, which is why many conveyor manufacturers, like Dorner, provide warranties when you build or purchase any conveyor system from them.
+Without a warranty, there’s no guarantee of protection against future defects or mechanical issues, which is why many conveyor manufacturers, like Dorner, provide warranties when you build or purchase any conveyor system from them.

 There are potentially small hidden costs that will add up over time with any conveyor, such as the administrative costs of processing a purchase order, the warranty, any changes made in the design process, customization, etc. These costs don’t have to be a surprise.
 It’s these added expenses that add to the pros of choosing the right conveyor manufacturing company.